benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ### emailProvider

 Element `<emailProvider id="example.com">` is within the root element.
-This element has no semantic purpose and exists for legacy reasons only.
+This element has no semantic purpose and exists for legacy reasons only, but its content is significant.

 The `id` is a unique string that typically matches the primary domain of the provider.